Silobreaker/MaltegoDocumentation/index.md

 > Search Silobreaker for documents (pastes excluded) that mention the input entity

 Search Silobreaker for documents containing input entity, or documents similar to input entity if it is a Silobreaker document.
 See [Document Info](#document-info) for more information about `silobreaker.Document` items.

+### Search for Documents from Threat Publications
+> Any &rarr; `silobreaker.Document`

+> Search Silobreaker for documents published by cyber security sources that mention the input entity

+Silobreaker maintains a list of trusted cybersecurity sources - called "Threat Publications" - that analysts can use while monitoring specific entities or items of interest.
+This transform retrieves documents that have been published by these sources and mention the input entity.
+You can learn more about our list of "Threat Publications" and which of them are trending via the [Search Threat Publications](#search-threat-publications) transform.

 ### Search for Pastes
 > Any &rarr; `silobreaker.Document`